EswarTalasila/GameDesign/README.md

 Eswar Talasila, Zachary Boston, Mokshagna Kadiyala, Nishil Rally

 ## Story Format
-Pixel-style dungeon exploration with interactive combat and ticket collection mechanics.
+Pixel-style escape room with looping structure to change environment of room.
+Collecting items in the room helps you to escape.

 ## Controls
 Move with WASD
-Punch with Spacebar
+Open Inventory
-Open Inventory / Collect Ticket / Collect Health with	E Pause / Menu
+Pause / Menu

 ## Gameplay Features
-1. Ticket Punching: Collect tickets scattered throughout each dungeon floor.
+1. Collecting items: Use keys to navigate throughout the room, collecting map pieces, clock hands, etc to help you escape.
-2. Combat: Fight enemies using spacebar.
-Punch enemies to reduce their health.
+2. Limited visibility: The room is dark, only allowing a certain amount of visibility from the current position.
+Moving through the room is key to finding items.
-3. Obstacles: Avoid spikes and hazards.
-Timing and positioning are key.
+3. Conductor messages: Stop what you're doing when the conductor arrives to avoid losing items!
-4. Levels: Explore dungeon floors and loop through to change position in dungeon.
+4. Loops: Explore the escape room, using the clock to loop through various environments of the same room and collecting items.
-5. Health and Resources: Manage your health and energy while fighting enemies and navigating obstacles.
+5. Health and Resources: Manage your health and collect and combine items together to escape the room.

 ## Tips for Players
-1. Explore every corner; some tickets are hidden in chests and others are in extreme corners of the dungeon.
+1. Explore every corner of the escape room.
-2. Watch enemy patterns to avoid taking damage unnecessarily.
+2. Stop moving when the "Conductor Arriving" announcement comes on.
+Continuing to move will result in losing some retrieved items.
-3. Punching tickets and defeating enemies helps to complete the game, but survival is key.
+3. Using the clock will help you to move through the loops, finding new items to help you escape.
-4. Interacting with the environment (doors, levers, traps) may help to escape.
+4. Interacting with the environment will help you find new items and learn more about the looping system.

 ## Image Citations
 None